ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   batch mode.
 For the time-interval and leader-selected batch modes, the payload is empty.
 Batch modes defined by future documents may specify a non-empty payload; see {{batch-modes}} for details.

-> TODO: move `task_interval` to a task extension

-* `task_interval` is an interval of time that the timestamps of all reports in the task must fall into.
-That is, reports whose timestamp is outside of this interval will be rejected by the Aggregators.
 * `vdaf_type` indicates which VDAF the task is using and corresponds to a codepoint in the VDAF Identifiers registry ({{Section 10 of !VDAF}}).
 * `vdaf_configuration` is the encoding of the VDAF's configuration.
 Encodings